spamegg1/tarski/README.md

 ### Running: an example

-Then run it with `runWorld` to start interacting.
+Then run it with `tarski.main.runWorld` to start interacting.
 You will see the interactive window like the one above in the video.
 Here are the details: